myrtje51/bi0inf0rmatics/README.md

 Functions for mapping DrugBank and STITCH:
 - STITCHfilter() --> Filters STITCH dataset by a confidence score of 0.7 or higher.
 This could be done using import sys and then taking the last column.
 If the value in that column is higher than or equal to 700 the line needs to be written to another file.
-- STITCHgetInchi() --> Get the InchiKey's using PubChem (input: CID, output: InchiKey) (Hopefully we'll be able to use the package pubchempy for that).
+- get_STITCH_inchikey --> Get the InchiKey's using PubChem (input: CID, output: InchiKey) (Hopefully we'll be able to use the package pubchempy for that).
 - STITCHgetDBID() --> Get the DrugBank ID's using Unichem (input: InchiKey, output: DrugBank ID) (there isn't a package on this).
 Maybe you don't have to use Unichem because DrugBank just made a new dataset that has the DrugBank ID and the InchiKey so maybe we could map those two datasets together?
 So if the InchiKey is a certain "value" then write DrugBank ID to another file (or add to certain table).
 - MapDBandSTITCH() --> Map the DrugBank dataset to the STITCH dataset using the DrugBank ID (R could be used for this).
 So you can use %in% for that probably.